MaximilianHanussek/BOOTABLE/README.md

 ## News (03.04.19)
 We changed some things regarding the report generator and the executing benchmark script.
 - New scaling mode is now available in the `run_benchmark.sh` script (flag -s) more in the **Start Benchmarks** section
-- New scaling plots regarding the used walltime
+- New scaling plots are available in the report generator tool (parameter: scaling) more in the **Results** section
 - New shorter name of the report generator tool.
 Before: `threadedBioBenchsuiteStatsGenerator.R` Now: `BOOTABLE_report_generator.R`

 ## Prerequisites
 This current version is only tested for CentOS 7.
 Ubuntu support will be added soon.